icopy-site/awesome/docs/awesome/awesome-go.md

     * [gotest.tools](https://github.com/gotestyourself/gotest.tools) - A collection of packages to augment the go testing package and support common patterns.
     * [Hamcrest](https://github.com/rdrdr/hamcrest) - fluent framework for declarative Matcher objects that, when applied to input values, produce self-describing results.
     * [httpexpect](https://github.com/gavv/httpexpect) - Concise, declarative, and easy to use end-to-end HTTP and REST API testing.
+    * [is](https://github.com/matryer/is) - Professional lightweight testing mini-framework for Go.
     * [jsonassert](https://github.com/kinbiko/jsonassert) - Package for verifying that your JSON payloads are serialized correctly.
     * [restit](https://github.com/yookoala/restit) - Go micro framework to help writing RESTful API integration test.
     * [schema](https://github.com/jgroeneveld/schema) - Quick and easy expression matching for JSON schemas used in requests and responses.